-No one is exempt from falling behind on their mortgage payments, whether the cause is a medical bill pile up, lost wages or simply money mis-management.
-Unfortunately, missing too many payments can lead to defaulting on the loan.
-Each year, millions of American homeowners go through foreclosure, and it can be an agonizing and particularly stressful time.
+No one is exempt from financial hardship, whether it’s from unexpected medical bills, lost wages or money mismanagement.
+Each year, hundreds of thousands of American homeowners go through home foreclosure, an agonizing and particularly stressful time.
 Foreclosure, however, isn’t a picnic for the mortgage lender or servicer either.
-To limit the cost and the negative impact it has on business, a mortgage lender or servicer may allow forbearance.
-Is mortgage forbearance program a real solution, or should we consider a home equity loan alternative that is more advantageous?
+To limit the cost and the negative impact it has on business, a mortgage lender or servicer may allow a mortgage forbearance.

 While some lenders allow an online application, others require a hard-copy be sent as further verification that the information being provided is legitimate.
 (It’s also considered mail fraud if anyone submits false information through the mail).